|AVT-305 ||NATO UNCLASSIFIED||Active||RSM||2017||2018||Sensing Systems for Integrated Vehicle Health Management (IVHM) of Military Vehicles ||1|

-The objective of this RSY is to offer a forum for both sensor developers and military vehicle operators to discuss the current status and implementation of sensing technologies for IVHM.
-The goal is to improve the readiness level of such technologies for integration within the new and legacy military platforms as part of the IVHM system to improve mission availability and safety while reducing operational and maintenance costs.
-For this purpose, this Symposium will assess the available data with NATO nations.
-Key experts in specific sensor-related fields will be invited to cover topics listed below, as well as military vehicle operators experienced in various aspects of sensor integration, utilization, and servicing will attend so that these issues could be captured and brought to the attention of the NATO’s IVHM community.
-This activity, which is the result of AVT-ET-162, will be linked with other AVT activities planned in the period 2017-2019, such as AVT-272 and AVT-250.
+The objective of this AVT-305 Specialist Meeting is to offer an opportunity for both sensor developers and military vehicle operators to discuss the current status and implementation of sensing technologies for military vehicle health management.
+The goal is to improve the readiness level of such technologies for integration within the new and legacy military platforms to improve mission availability and safety while reducing operational and maintenance costs.

 • Advanced sensing technologies for aircraft Structural Health Monitoring (SHM)